Modified Macdonald polynomials and integrability: The modified Hall--Littlewood polynomials

 Let $\{\n\}$ be a collection of partitions $\{\n\}=(\n_1,\dots,\n_n)$ with $\n_i=(\n_i^1,\dots,\n_i^N)$, $i=1,\dots n$ which are given by $\n_i^k=\s_i^1+\dots +\s_i^{k}$.
 As we noted above $\n_i^k\geq \n_{i+1}^k$, therefore we can denote by $\n^k$ the partitions $(\n_1^k,\dots,\n_n^k)$, $k=1,\dots N$, letting also $\n_i^k=0$ for $i=n+1$.
 With this change of the summation indices we can write the partition function as the following sum of products of the column weights:

 where $c(\n)$ appears in (\ref{eq:c}) and the summation $\{\n\}$ runs over unrestricted flags $\{\n\}=\{\emptyset =\n^{0} \subseteq \n^{1}\subseteq \dots \subseteq \n^{N}=\l' \}$.
 Let us explain how this summation set should be understood in terms of lattice paths.
 Start with $\n^{N}=\l'$.
 Since all paths must end up at the right vertical boundary of the column with the label $1$, this means that $\n_1^N$ is equal to $\l_1'$ which is the length of $\l$.
-At the same time all particles in the columns $i>1$ must pass trough the right boundary of the column with the label $2$; this means that $\n_2^N=\l'_2$ which is the length of the partition obtained from $\l$ by removing all parts equal to $1$.
+At the same time all particles in the columns $i>1$ must pass through the right boundary of the column with the label $2$; this means that $\n_2^N=\l'_2$ which is the length of the partition obtained from $\l$ by removing all parts equal to $1$.
 Continuing this logic we find that $\n^N=\l'$.
-The counting of $\n^{k}_i$ with $k<N$ is analogous, the difference is that now we consider all paths passing through the right edges of the first $k$ faces of the column $i$. \begin{ex} Here is an example in the case of the $3\times 3$ square lattice in which the numbers $\n^k_i$ count how many paths hit the thick vertical gray lines:
+The counting of $\n^{k}_i$ with $k<N$ is analogous, the difference is that now we consider all paths passing through the right edges of the first $k$ faces of the column $i$. \begin{ex} Here is an example in the case of the $3\times 3$ square lattice.
+For each element $\n$ of a flag the numbers $\n^k_i$ count how many paths hit the thick vertical gray lines: